edHelper.com

 By Patti Hutchison

-2 The pressure builds up, and rocks become deformed from the stress.
-Eventually the stress causes the fault to break.
+2 The pressure builds up, and rocks along the boundary of the two plates become deformed from the stress.
+Eventually the stress causes the rocks to break, or fault.
+The two plates move suddenly along the fault line.
 The ground shakes violently.
+It's an earthquake!
 The pressure is released as energy that moves in waves.
 These waves help us to measure an earthquake.

 For the complete story with questions: click here for printable